New 4-H Advisor Application - Click here for the new 4-H Advisor Application. It is a fillable PDF and can be sent from your computer or tablet.

 Reserving Space for Club Meeting and Events

 4-H clubs can use areas of the Clermont County Fairgrounds free of charge to host club meetings.
-To reserve space, please complete the following use agreement(s) and reservation request form(s) for the space you need:
+To reserve space, please email Angie Hodges at email@example.com

 4-H Fundraising Rules for Clermont County